Co-op Program Overview

 Putting Your Degree to Work

 The Cooperative Education program in the College of Technology, Architecture and Applied Engineering at Bowling Green State University is a mandatory alternating program that integrates classroom academics with practical work experience in the students field of study.
-All students in the college are required to complete one - three, credit bearing semester-long, full-time, paid co-op work experiences as part of their degree requirements.
-Students are strongly encouraged to work closely with their academic advisor, faculty mentor, career office and cooperative educaion office to plan for multiple, rotating, co-op experiences.
+All students in the college are required to complete one - three, credit bearing semester-long, full-time equivalent, paid co-op work experiences as part of their degree requirements.
+Students are strongly encouraged to work closely with their academic advisor, faculty mentor, Kuhlin Hub for Career Design and Connections and the Cooperative Education Office to plan for multiple, rotating, co-op experiences.

 The co-op program has been affiliated with thousands of companies, organizations and agencies for over 50 years.
 These partnerships have been mutually beneficial and integral in providing valuable work experiences for BGSU CTAAE students.